-- Use library calls that do not rely on string termination characters such as strncpy instead of strcpy in the standard C library. - Use static analysis tools that detect errors in string termination.
+- Do not rely solely on the string termination character. - Use library calls that do not rely on string termination characters such as strncpy instead of strcpy in the standard C library. - Use static analysis tools that detect errors in string termination.